 Effective treatment will address both the body and the mind.
 Not only is it important to achieve and maintain a normal, healthy weight, individuals must find satisfaction with their own body image – something that is unique to every individual.

 The media can have a strong influence on how we feel about our bodies and how we look, which can lead to unnecessary pressures to achieve an impossible ideal.
 If you or someone you know is struggling with body image, unhealthy weight changes, or eating disorders, help is available.
-Call to speak with a treatment support team member about effective treatment program options at 1-888-997-3147.
+Call to speak with a treatment support team member about effective treatment program options at 1-888-997-3147(Who Answers?).

 *For the years that data were available, 30.7% of contestants had a BMI index below 18.5.